michaelfester/docs/docs/reference/data-sources/glide-tables-api.md

 - `"rowIndex": ROW-INDEX"`

 {% callout %}
 `ROW-INDEX` should only be used for Google Sheet tables.
-It must be a number, and it’s zero-based, i.e. the first row in the sheet has index `0`.
+It must be a number, and it's zero-based, i.e. the first row in the sheet has index `0`.
 {% /callout %}

 ### Delete rows